suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ```

 (Command line) parameters:
-- data_input.json: JSON file (including path) containing the run-control data which specifies which data(sets) to retrieve timeseries from for which geographic location(s) and which depth(s)
+- `data_input.json`: JSON file (including path) containing the run-control data which specifies which data(sets) to retrieve timeseries from for which geographic location(s) and which depth(s)
-- output_format: output format, either 'csv' or 'var'; the `data_extraction_tool.py` always returns a data array, no matter which option is set; specify 'csv' to obtain also a csv file per json record
+- `output_format`: output format, either 'csv' or 'var'; the `data_extraction_tool.py` always returns a data array, no matter which option is set; specify 'csv' to obtain also a csv file per json record

 ### Interactively